runtimeverification/k/k-distribution/k-tutorial/1_basic/02_basics/README.md

 2. Create a new definition which defines an outfit as a multi-argument constructor consisting of a hat, shirt, pants, and shoes.
 Define a new sort `Boolean` with two constructors, true and false.
-Productions for hat, shirt, pants, and shoes will have a single argument each---a color, either black or white.
+Productions for hat, shirt, pants, and shoes will have a single argument each&mdash;a color, either black or white.
 Then define an `outfitMatching` function that will return true if all the pieces of the outfit are the same color.
 You do not need to define the case that returns false.
 Execute your program on different values to see that